oracle-samples/oci-data-science-ai-samples/ai-quick-actions/multimodel-deployment-tips.md

     -  Use the Fine-Tuned Model OCID for CLI command

 - **Use Fine-Tuned model within a Multi-Model Deployment via AQUA CLI**

   - Complete the following two steps:
     - [Ensure](#2-before-deployment-check-resource-limits) that models within Multi-Model Deployment is compatible with selected compute shape and compute shape is available in your tenancy.
+    - **Note** that the GPU requirement is determined by the base model that the Fine-Tuned model uses.
     - [Using AQUA CLI](#3-create-multi-model-deployment), create a Multi-Model Deployment w/ Fine-Tuned Model as shown [here](#example-w-fine-tuned-model)

 ### Custom Models